President Alta Tura

 Alta Tura, president: Alta has worked as a volunteer exclusively since her retirement as an elementary school teacher in 1995.
 She heads planning for the annual Creek Week which provides volunteers the opportunity to clean Sacramento County creeks of man-made garbage and invasive plants every spring.
 Alta is Secretary of the Laguna Creek Watershed Council, a nonprofit group whose mission is to protect and restore the many benefits Laguna Creek and neighboring waterways provide.
 Alta also serves on the Habitat 2020 committee.
 Updated 2-04-20

-Bill Templin, Vice President: Bill is a retired Environmental Scientist with the California Department of Water Resources and Central Valley Regional Water Quality Control Board.
+Bill Templin, Secretary: Bill is a retired Environmental Scientist with the California Department of Water Resources and Central Valley Regional Water Quality Control Board.
 Previously Bill had a 30- year career with the Federal government (U.S. Geological Survey and U.S. Forest Service) He served as Watershed Coordinator for the North Fork American River Watershed from June 2004 until October 2007, then began his State career.
 Bill is actively involved as a Board Member on several non-profit watershed and sportsmen’s organizations in the Sacramento and Fresno areas.
 Updated 2-04-2020

 Chad Rinde, Treasurer

-Steven K. Mayer, Secretary: Steven is the Base Realignment and Closure (BRAC) Environmental Coordinator for the former McClellan AFB.
+Steven K. Mayer, Vice President: Steven is the Base Realignment and Closure (BRAC) Environmental Coordinator for the former McClellan AFB.
 Steve oversees all aspects of accelerated cleanup, program management, and disposal of all excess base property, the first privatized clean-up of a Superfund site in the nation.
 Steve leads the Creek Week volunteer clean-up at McClellan.
 He earned a Bachelor of Science in Geological Engineering from the University ofMinnesota and is a Registered Professional Civil Engineer in the State of California.

 Join Our Blog